Particle Production by Time-Varying Dark Energy and the End of Cosmic Expansion: Particle Production Mechanisms

 \subsection{Temperature-Independent Particle Production Mechanism $(\Upsilon=\Upsilon_\beta)$}

 Rather than specify the exact coupling between the scalar field and the relativistic degrees of freedom, we first consider a particle production mechanism where the thermal friction coefficient $\Upsilon$ is a positive constant, as in \cite{cosmology_der, DER_Data}.
+We study this scenario as a simple example to compare against an explicitly temperature-dependent mechanism that emerges from first principles \cite{DER}.
+Further, a constant $\Upsilon$ may be a good approximation for particle production mechanisms that are fairly insensitive to the dark radiation temperature, such as those with $\Upsilon\propto T_{\text{DR}}^\epsilon$ for $|\epsilon|\ll1$.

 If $\Upsilon$ is much greater or much less than $H$, the resulting expansion rate is nearly indistinguishable from that of a cosmological constant or simple quintessence, respectively, up to present day.
 We take interest in cases where the thermal friction and Hubble friction are both non-negligible as the universe evolves.
 Thus, for this particle production mechanism, we choose

 where $\beta$ is a dimensionless constant.